vibhavsarraf/incheck/README.md

 # In Check

-Keep your body in check
+Keep your brain & body in check (http://vibhavs.com/incheck)